|Redragon M901 PERDITION Quick Specs|

 On the bottom of the mouse, you’ll see durable TEFLON feet pads.
 I initially thought this was an odd selling point for Redragon, but after a few days of use you’ll see just how awesome that TEFLON is.
 It’ll last for years without wearing down, and it guarantees smooth tracking on all but the most pockmarked surfaces.

 Lastly, the M901 comes fully loaded with 18 programmable buttons.
 12 are organized on the side of the mouse in your typical keypad-style layout, with the remaining 6 located appropriately across the body and sides of the mouse.
+If you’d like to learn a little more about keypads, reading this top keypad buying guide should give you an idea of what they’re like.

 To start, the PERDITION comes with 5 fully customizable “onboard profiles.”
 For each profile, you can program your buttons, set your DPI, pick specific color schemes, and much more.
 There’s a physical button located at the base of the mouse that allows rapid profile switching, in game or otherwise.